 Making sense of history seeks to strengthen research on history pedagogy by furthering cooperation between history education practice and research.
-Scholars and practitioners interested in the pedagogy of history in both schools and universities are invited to submit proposals that address the learning, teaching and researching of history in schools, universities, and, more generally, society.
-We encourage submissions from teachers who specialise in history or social science education, as well as from graduate students and scholars.
+Scholars and practitioners interested in the pedagogy of history will give short presentation and organize longer workshops that address the learning, teaching and researching of history in schools, universities, and, more generally, society.
+Participants include teachers who specialise in history and social science education, as well as graduate students and scholars.

 - How do we teach historical thinking and skills-based history to students?

 - How can educators support the teaching and learning of skills-based history and historical thinking?